wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 ---

 :::note Where are all the texture mods?
 We felt texture mods are out of the scope of this guide, but feel free to check out [Salamand3r's Texture Guide](https://salamand3r.fail/texture-guide).
-Note that we cannot offer support for it.
+Support for it is provided on [Salamand3r's Discord server](https://discord.gg/ka34w2jy).
 :::

 ## Visual Fixes & Optimizations